smurugesanvg/CoronaGo/README.md

     This view shows the stock in every hospital by each item.

 ## Contributing to the Project
-Please refer the CONTRIBUTING.md file for more information
+Please refer the [CONTRIBUTING.md](https://github.com/VanenburgSoftware/CoronaGo/blob/master/CONTRIBUTING.md) file for more information

 ## Issue Reporting
-All issues should be reported in the format given in ISSUE_TEMPLATE.md file.
+All issues should be reported in the format given in [ISSUE_TEMPLATE.md](https://github.com/VanenburgSoftware/CoronaGo/blob/master/ISSUE_TEMPLATE.md) file.

 ## Code of Conduct
-Any discussion/contribution on the project should follow the code of conduct as documented in CODE_OF_CONDUCT.md file.
+Any discussion/contribution on the project should follow the code of conduct as documented in [CODE_OF_CONDUCT.md](https://github.com/VanenburgSoftware/CoronaGo/blob/master/CODE_OF_CONDUCT.md) file.

 ## License
+This project is having Apache License V2.0.
+Please refer the [LICENSE.md](https://github.com/VanenburgSoftware/CoronaGo/blob/master/LICENSE.md) file for more information.